oscar-bender-stone/honors-thesis/source/3_formal_reasoning.typ

   We must show that $FF'$ is a framework for $FF$.
 Clearly this is a computable sub-category.
 To prove $cal(G)$ is an equivalence, notice that $cal(G)$ is full and faithful as a full sub-category of $FF$.
-Additionally, $cal(G)$ is essentially surjective because $$ iff $$ precisely by the defining property of universal systems.
+Additionally, $cal(G)$ is essentially surjective precisely by construction.
 This completes the forwards direction.

   Conversely, a univeral framework can be formed from a system by creating a computable encoding of the formulas and rules of a system.
 The family $G$ can